What is Probate UK and When is it Needed?

 Note: Intestacy law determines who inherits if someone dies without a will.
 Laws on cross-border successions vary on inheritance between the EU Member States.
 Read National inheritance rules in other European Union countries.

-There is no legal requirement to use a solicitor when applying for a grant of representation.
-You can apply yourself or use any licensed person that provides will and probate services.
+There is no legal requirement to use a solicitor when applying for probate.
+You can do it yourself or you can use any licensed person that provides will and probate services.

-If you do it yourself you must follow these four steps:
+If you apply for probate yourself, you must follow these four steps:

 Note: You may get the grant quicker by applying online (if there is a will).
-Contact HM Revenue and Customs to check if you qualify.
+Another section explains how to report the value of the estate to HMRC if you do not need to pay Inheritance Tax (or it is an excepted estate).

-You will need to work out how much the dead person's estate is worth.
-The value of the estate will determine whether there is any Inheritance Tax to pay.
+You need to work out how much the dead person’s estate is worth.
+The value of the estate determines whether there is any Inheritance Tax to pay.
 Even if you think there is no tax owing, you still need to fill in the appropriate Inheritance Tax form.

 You may need to pay the taxes from your own bank account.
 If so, you will be able to claim it back from either the estate or the beneficiaries.

-The application needs sending to the local Probate Registry.
+The application needs to be sent to the local Probate Registry.
 Remember to include:

 Note: There is no application fee if the figure is less than £5,000 after valuing the estate of someone who died.
-Extra copies of the grant are available at 50 pence each.
+Extra copies of the grant are available for £1.50 each.
 Having extra copies means you can send them to the different organisations in one go.

 You will receive an oath from the probate office as well as the details of how to arrange an appointment.
-The oath is a promise that the information you have given is true and to the best of your knowledge.
+It is a promise that the information you have given is true and to the best of your knowledge.
+Swearing can take place at (either):

-Note: In most cases, they will send the grant to you through the post within ten (10) working days of swearing the oath.
-If they cannot issue a grant, the Probate Service will give you the reasons why not - in writing.
+Note: In most cases, they will send the grant to you through the post within twenty working days of swearing the oath.
+If they cannot issue a grant, the Probate Service will give you the reasons why not – in writing.

-A copy of the grant will need sending to any organisations that hold assets of the deceased person.
+A copy of the grant needs to be sent to any organisations that hold assets of the deceased person.
 In most cases, this includes banks and building societies.
-Once the organisation releases the assets, you can then transfer them into the 'executorship' account.
+Once the organisation releases the assets, you can then transfer them into the ‘executorship’ account.

 Having transferred the assets, you can then pay off any outstanding debts.
 As a rule, this could include bills for utilities and any tax owed to HM Revenue and Customs.